 - Safety and safeguarding

-- Social care (including assessment, eligibility and funding for care)
+- Social care (including assessment, eligibility and paying for care)

 - Self directed support (support planning, personal budgets, direct payments)